fmarinb/bulk-TCR-beta-chain-repertorie-analysis-COVID-19/README.md

-# Human-Genomics: The T cell repertoire of patients with COVID-19
+# The T-cell repertoire of Spanish patients with COVID-19 as a strategy to link T-cell characteristics to the severity of the disease

 Abstract
 **Background**: The architecture and dynamics of T cell populations are critical in orchestrating the immune response to SARS-CoV-2.
 In our study, we used T Cell Receptor sequencing (TCRseq) to investigate TCR repertoires in 173 post-infection COVID-19 patients.